mummer4/mummer/README.md

         OUTPUT:
         stdout  The same delta alignment format as output by nucmer and promer.

-        NOTES:
+**Notes:**

 For most cases the -m option is recommended, however -1 is useful for applications that require a 1-to-1 mapping, such as SNP finding.
 Use the -q option for mapping query contigs to their best reference location.

-   ** exact-tandems **
+###exact-tandems

-        DESCRIPTION:
+**Description:**

 This script finds exact tandem repeats in a specified FastA sequence file.
-It is a post-processor for 'repeat-match' and provides a simple interface and output for tandem repeat detection.
+It is a post-processor for `repeat-match` and provides a simple interface and output for tandem repeat detection.

         USAGE:
         exact-tandems  <file>  <min match>